Seraaron/agora/srd/Tasks.md

 #### Discussing Objectives and Consequences

 **Your objectives are a distillation of your agenda into a single sentence**.
-Typically, **this will consist of a 'main objective' and _up to three_ 'side objectives'** — which may or may not be contingent upon one another — but the more you try to do in a single Task the harder the roll will get (see [[#Set the Difficulty Factors|below]]).
+Typically, **this will consist of a 'main objective' and _up to three_ 'side objectives'** — which must be contingent upon one another — but the more you try to do in a single Task the harder the roll will get (see [[#Set the Difficulty Factors|below]]).

-**Your FC should always make it clear to you — _the player_ — what the consequences of the roll will be**, if they've not already been implied.
-This is what will happen as a result of your actions, a glimpse of your potential future, _regardless of success or failure_.
+**Your FC should always make it clear to you what the consequences of the roll will be**, if they've not already been implied.
+This is a hint as to what will happen as a result of your actions — a glimpse of your potential future, _regardless of success or failure_ — shared between players.

-> #ie
+> ### Ie.
 > _Whenever you attempt to impose your agenda, the world reacts;_ and though those reactions aren't entirely in your control — and may not even be _known_ to your character — you deserve to know what they're likely to be, so you can make an informed decision about how to proceed.

-#imp There is always room to adjust the consequences before you roll dice: If you shift your objective slightly, or change your description to use a different job, the consequences may alter in kind.
+#important There is always room to adjust the consequences before you roll dice: If you shift your objective slightly, or change your description to use a different job, the consequences may alter in kind.

 #### Gather Job dice and Bonuses

 **You may suggest which [[Jobs|job]] you think is most appropriate for you to roll** _but your Peers may disagree with you and suggest another Job instead_, based on their own interpretation of what you've described.

-> #nb
+> ### Nb.
 > If your Peers _are_ disagreeing with you (or each other) about the job then try to break it down:
 >
 > -   **Discuss which [[Abilities|ability]] is being used first-and-foremost** (as every job takes its rank from the ability it's linked to).